mediadesignpractices/fieldc_cheatsheets/PiCamera.md

 # Deploying with the Pi Camera
 The below script uses a (1) GPIO/toggle button function, and (2) LED light (sanity check) that becomes important for deployment.

-To run this on boot, 'cd' into '/etc/rc.local' and change path name to 'su -c "python3 /path/to/[YOUR FILE NAME].py" pi &'
+To run this on boot, `cd` into `/etc/rc.local` and change path name to `su -c "python3 /path/to/[YOUR FILE NAME].py" pi &`

-from gpiozero import Button
+`from gpiozero import Button
 from gpiozero import LED
 from picamera import PiCamera
 from datetime import datetime